 The majority of the fee that volunteers pay goes direct to the research centre.
 The centre provides employment for local Peruvian staff.
 While volunteers are in-country, we encourage them to buy locally and support local businesses.

-Environmental responsibility – one of the main negative impacts of our volunteers travelling, is the carbon dioxide created from flights.
-The centre helps to ensure that an amount of carbon is sequestered through tree planting.
-While our volunteers and customers are overseas, we identify and encourage simple steps to minimise their impact on the local environment.
+Environmental responsibility – While our volunteers and customers are overseas, we identify and encourage simple steps to minimise their impact on the local environment.

 The centres mission is to:

 * Educate local rainforest communities and visitors

 * Integrate pure and applied research of the rainforest environment and its natural systems

 * Conserve and preserve tropical ecosystems

 From £1495 - £4295 16 days excluding flights

 Help conserve the species of the incredible Amazon jungle